-a) Write a statement supporting the likelihood that the training award could lead to a research career in Alzheimer's disease and other dementias.

-b) Ensure that all necessary authorizations from the supervisor and sponsoring department/university have been arranged prior to submitting an application.

-c) Not concurrently hold another equivalent training award.
+- a) Write a statement supporting the likelihood that the training award could lead to a research career in Alzheimer's disease and other dementias. - b) Ensure that all necessary authorizations from the supervisor and sponsoring department/university have been arranged prior to applying. - c) Not concurrently hold another equivalent training award.
 Candidates must disclose receipt of additional awards received.
+Trainees must also state overlap between projects submitted to ASRP and other funding agencies.